KDE/documentation-develop-kde-org/README.md

 Other available options are:

 * `group:`, which lists sections with the same name under the same group.
 It can be seen in action in the [Kirigami tutorial](https://develop.kde.org/docs/use/kirigami/), with the groups Introduction, Style, Components, and Advanced.
 The groups need to be listed in the `_index` file of the tutorial.
-* `aliases:`, which creates an alias which can be used to shorten links.
-This is useful when linking to that page from elsewhere in the Develop website.
+* `aliases:`, which creates aliases which can be used to shorten links.
+This is useful when linking to that page from elsewhere.

 ## Hugo shortcodes

-There are also some custom commands that can be used to create more complex content, called [shortcodes](https://gohugo.io/content-management/shortcodes/).
+There are also some custom [shortcodes](https://gohugo.io/content-management/shortcodes/) that can be used to create more complex content.

 They can be identified by their characteristic `{{< >}}`, which have HTML tags inside `<>`.
 Certain shortcodes require closing tags.